g-lalevee/Apigee-GCP-Services/README.md

 [![PyPI status](https://img.shields.io/pypi/status/ansicolortags.svg)](https://pypi.python.org/pypi/ansicolortags/)

-# Apigee X - GCP Services
+# Apigee - GCP Services

 **This is not an official Google product.**<BR>This implementation is not an official Google product, nor is it part of an official Google product.
 Support is available on a best-effort basis via GitHub.